ginstrom/paladin-novel/chapters/10_hunters-and-hunted.md

 "What is it?"
 Pell whispered, sliding from his saddle to join him.

-"Riders."
-Gond's voice was barely audible.
-"Coming from the east.
-Maybe half a dozen, moving fast."
+"Riders," Gond breathed, barely a whisper.
+"East.
+Half a dozen, comin' fast."

 The volunteers exchanged worried glances.
 They were still an hour from the farmstead, exposed on open ground with nowhere to hide except a thin line of scrub oak fifty yards to their left.